-ACHIEVING RESULTS Alfanar has worked with 35 social enterprises in Egypt and Lebanon since its inception, reaching more than 68,000 people across three countries.
-Women lead close to two thirds of these investees.
-Alfanar is currently working with 23 organizations and has "exited" 13 investees.
+ACHIEVING RESULTS As referenced earlier, Alfanar has worked with 29 social enterprises in Egypt and Lebanon since its inception, reaching over 40,000 lives across the two countries.
+Women lead a full 62 percent of these investees.
+Alfanar is currently working with 18 organizations (see details on Alfanar's Portfolio on its website) and has "exited" 11 investees.
 Most were planned exits, in accordance with the agreed-upon investment cycle.
 Alfanar has seen marked improvements in these social enterprises over time, in terms of their reach, impact, revenue generation, and overall business operations (see "Examples of Alfanar's investees," p.
 6).
-On average, investees reach 35 percent more people and generate 39 percent more revenue over the course of Alfanar's investment as a result of the support.
-Take Ana Aqra Association, a teacher training program.
-With Alfanar's guidance, it is transforming into a revenue-generating social enterprise with tested education products and services that will help sustain its impact in schools.
+On average, investees reach 36 percent more people and generate 49 percent more revenue over the course of Alfanar's investment as a result of the support.
+Take Ana Aqra Association, a teacher-training program.
+With Alfanar's guidance, it is transforming into a revenue-generating social enterprise with tested education products and services that will help sustain its impact in schools (see "Transformational support: Ana Aqra Association," below).
 Alfanar has also helped Nafham, an online education platform, to improve its offerings.
-It has made critical updates to its user interface to advance the students' learning experience, based on findings from an Alfanar-supported assessment of its learning outcomes.
-Underscoring the value of Alfanar's partnership, Nafham research and assessment consultant, Yumna Saleh, says: "We went through the assessment process together.
+Nafham made critical updates to its user interface to advance the students' learning experience, based on findings from an Alfanar-supported assessment of its learning outcomes.
+Nafham Research and Assessment Consultant Yumna Saleh underscores the value of Alfanar's partnership, recalling: "We went through the assessment process together.
 The Alfanar team suggested many steps during the process and were very engaged when it came to the results and lessons learned.
 This process was one-of-a-kind."
-Transformational Support: Ana Agra Association In some of Lebanon's disadvantaged communities, up to 40 percent of students drop out of school because they cannot read.
+Transformational support: Ana Agra Association In some of Lebanon's disadvantaged communities, up to 40 percent of students drop out of school because they cannot read.
 Since 2009, Ana Aqra Association has worked to help high-risk children in public elementary schools in Lebanon become better readers.
 Ana Aqra, which means "I read" in Arabic, advances literacy by helping teachers develop their skills.
 In its first few years, the NGO provided free-of-charge training programs for teachers.
 However, it lacked a comprehensive plan to extend its reach to more children and also to become financially sustainable.
 In 2012, Alfanar began working with Ana Aqra, to help set it on a stronger path.
 Alfanar provided Ana Aqra with funding and management support.
-Together, they designed an expansion approach - one that consolidated the NGO's curriculum into a comprehensive manual that trainers could use as they worked with teachers, parents, and government officials in Lebanon.
+Together, they designed an expansion approach-one that consolidated the NGO's curriculum into a comprehensive manual that trainers could use as they worked with teachers, parents, and government officials in Lebanon.
 Ana Aqra also conducted a market analysis, tested the demand for its services, and developed a new business plan, education kit in Arabic, and social enterprise unit to commercialize its efforts.
 In 2014, with Alfanar's support, Ana Aqra secured its first paid contract to provide teacher training services.
 The NGO went on to recover all of the social enterprise unit's start-up costs.
 To date, Ana Aqra has trained 4,600 teachers, who work with almost 90,000 children in Lebanon.
 It has also become a leader in the field of teacher training, sharing its approach beyond Lebanon.
-Ana Aqra's North Star goal: reach another 3,300 teachers and 250,000 children in Lebanon and support NGOs in other countries that are working to improve education.
+Looking ahead, the NGO seeks to partner with Alfanar to further scale its impact.
+Its North Star goal: reach another 3,300 teachers and 250,000 children in Lebanon and support NGOs in other countries that are working to improve education.
 PROGRESS AND RESULTS (CONTINUED) 500,000 Alfanar's goal is to improve 500,000 lives through its portfolio in the coming five years